- What do red-light speed cameras detect?

 - What if I wasn't the driver at the time of the offence?

-- Will signs warn approaching motorists of the cameras?
+- Are there signs to warn approaching motorists of the cameras?

-- What happens to the revenue from red-light speed cameras?
+- What happens to the money from red-light speed camera fines?

 - How do we know red-light speed cameras are accurate?